-The provincial Department of Health has driven the development of the integrated provincial violence prevention policy framework, because the prevention of violence was identified as a public health priority and included among the provincial DOH's five focus areas for prevention in their Burden of Disease (BoD) reduction project initiated in 2007.
+In recent times, the provincial Department of Health has driven the development of the integrated provincial violence prevention policy framework, because the prevention of violence was identified as a public health priority and included among the provincial DOH's five focus areas for prevention in their Burden of Disease (BoD) reduction project initiated in 2007.

-However, it is clear that the successful implementation of this policy will require the co-operation of all role players in the public health, criminal justice, educational, and social development sectors, as well as the active participation and partnership of citizens and civil society more broadly.
+However, it is clear that the successful implementation of this policy will require the cooperation of all role-players in the public health, criminal justice, educational and social development sectors, as well as and the active participation and partnership of citizens and civil society more broadly.